shane-Coder/capstone-todo-api/README.md

-# Go CRUD API with Docker & SQLite
+# Go CRUD API with Docker & PostgreSQL

-A simple, robust, and containerized RESTful API for managing a to-do list, built with standard library Go and SQLite.
-This project serves as a practical demonstration of backend development fundamentals, including API design, database integration, and containerization with Docker.
+A professional, containerized RESTful API for managing a to-do list, built with standard library Go and a PostgreSQL database.
+This project is designed to showcase best practices in backend development, including a clean project structure, a multi-service Docker setup with Docker Compose, and a production-ready multi-stage Dockerfile.

 ---

 ## Features

 - **Full CRUD Functionality**: Create, Read, Update, and Delete to-do items.
-- **Persistent Storage**: Data is saved in a local SQLite database, ensuring it persists across server restarts.
+- **Robust Database**: Uses a networked PostgreSQL database for persistent, scalable storage.
 - **RESTful API Design**: Follows standard REST principles for predictable and clean endpoints.
+- **Fully Containerized**: A multi-stage `Dockerfile` creates a tiny, secure, static binary.
+- **Local Development with Docker Compose**: Includes a `docker-compose.yml` for a one-command local development setup.
-- **Containerized**: Fully containerized with a multi-stage `Dockerfile` for easy and reproducible deployment.
+- **Production-Ready**: Connects to a cloud database via environment variables for easy deployment.
-- **Professional Configuration**: Manages configuration (like the port) via environment variables.

 ---